ibm-cloud-docs/account/connect_external_app.md

 Your application that runs outside of {{site.data.keyword.Bluemix_notm}} can now access the {{site.data.keyword.Bluemix_notm}} service.

-If you want to delete service instances or check the billing information, you must go back to the My resources page in the user interface to manage the service instances.
+If you want to delete service instances or check the billing information, you must go back to the Resource list page in the user interface to manage the service instances.
 {: tip}

 ## Connect a service to an external app by using the API